Wet Sunday

 Just another day

-Posted by jerry on October 1st, 2004 — Posted in Journal, Music, Recipes
+Posted by Jerry on October 1st, 2004 — Posted in Journal, Music, Recipes

 Actually the start of a four day weekend for me wooohooo!
 Up at the crack of 8.30, leisurely breakfast of cereal and coffee, then a browse through the latest Australian Woodworker magazine – good piece on Egyptian lathes and the questions over evidence they had them, and a good article on Angel Polglaze – a chainsaw sculptor.
 Also a good readers tip on converting a jig saw to a scroll saw.